MRazaKazmi/MRazaKazmi/README.md

 - Additionally, I have significant experience contributing to all phases of the data development life cycle and strong knowledge of big data and cloud computing technologies.

-- I’m currently learning DevOps Engineering
+- I’m currently learning DevOps Engineering.

 - Feel free to connect with me on LinkedIn : https://www.linkedin.com/in/mrazakazmi/